merndev1101/merndev1101/README.md

   <h1 align="center">Hi there! 👋</h1>
 </header>
 <div style="margin: 20px;"  align="center"><a href="https://app.daily.dev/merndev1101"><img src="https://api.daily.dev/devcards/6950724b48f740938095b5a9b032ad11.png?r=e78" width="400" alt="MERN DEV's Dev Card"/></div>
 ✨"Welcome to my GitHub repository!
-As a full stack developer, I'm excited to share my latest project with you.
+As a senior front-end web developer, I'm excited to share my latest project with you.
 In this repository, you'll find a comprehensive collection of code and documentation that showcases my skills and expertise.
 Feel free to explore the code, ask questions, and provide feedback.
 Let's build something great together!"✨
 🤔 So what are you waiting for?
 Let's get coding!"
 </div>